best small inflatable kayak

 Seating Two inflatable seats with backrests

-Paddles Two 86-inch paddles included
+Paddles Two 86-inch aluminum paddles

-Inflation/Deflation System Boston valve for quick inflation and deflation
+Inflation/Deflation System Boston valve with high-output pump

-Intex Challenger K1 Inflatable Kayak Set with Paddles & Pump
+INTEX Challenger K1 Inflatable Kayak Set with Paddles & Pump

-Intex Challenger K1 Inflatable Kayak Set with Paddles & Pump
+INTEX Challenger K1 Inflatable Kayak Set with Paddles & Pump

 Pros: